fragcolor-xyz/shards-examples/tutorials/glod-game/steps/step-2.md

-# Step 2 - Changing Character Images with Button Inputs
+# Step 2

-## Overview
+## Changing Character Images with Button Inputs- Overview

 In the previous step we successfully drew our character, the adorable Glod, in a window.
 Eventually we want this image to be animated.
 But slow down now!
 Before we reach that stage, lets first start with having our image change to a different image.
 Thus, in this step, we will: